Institution | Qualification | Subject | Grade | Date | |

 My work involved writing Python to maintain and advance their current and legacy products, assisting the support department with tickets from customers, as well as doing operations to update and maintain production servers.

-While working at Detica I have contributed to a large scale Java web-service and was responsible for supporting several others.
+I worked on web-services of national importance implemented in java.
+I was responsible for supporting several others smaller web services.
 In order to acheive this I have had to quickly acquire the wide range of skills that are necessary for commercial development and support.

 I also received training in TIBCO Activematrix Buisnessworks administration and have used this knowledge to support and maintain live web services.